grammarware/sle16/bousse/examples/README.md

 ## Prerequisite

 Running the examples requires a working studio.
-You can either compile it yourself (see first part of the artifact submission), or download the lastest GEMOC Studio here: https://ci.inria.fr/gemoc/job/gemoc-studio_gemoc_studio/
+You can either compile it yourself (see first part of the artifact submission), or use a frozen GEMOC Studio provided here: http://gemoc.org/pub/studio/sle16/

 ## Presentation